hazimrizal/Artificial-Intelligence-Project/README.md

 ## F.  RESULT AND CONCLUSION

-Detecting COVID-19 face masks with OpenCV in real-time
+Detecting characters with OpenCV in images that we upload into the system.

-You can then launch the mask detector in real-time video streams using the following command:
+You can then launch the text recognition program to detect using the following command:
-- $ python detect_mask_video.py
+- python textrecog.py
+- [INFO] loading text recognition script
-- [INFO] loading face detector model...
+- [INFO] loading image text detection...
-- INFO] loading face mask detector model...
+- [INFO] loading output box indicator...
-- [INFO] starting video stream...
+- [INFO] extracting pytesseract.image_to_boxes(img)...
+-

 [![Figure5](https://img.youtube.com/vi/wYwW7gAYyxw/0.jpg)](https://www.youtube.com/watch?v=wYwW7gAYyxw "Figure5")

 Figure 5: Mask detector in real-time video streams

-In Figure 5, you can see that our face mask detector is capable of running in real-time (and is correct in its predictions as well.
+In Figure 5, it is shown that the system is able to detect any characters on an image and convert them into string.
+The string data can later be manipulated by the user